klebgenomics/Kleborate/docs/source/kosc_modules.rst

    -m kosc__kaptive

-This module will run the `Kaptive <https://github.com/klebgenomics/kaptive>`_ v3 tool to identify capsule (K) and O antigen loci.
-See the Kaptive `documentation <https://klebgenomics.github.io/Kaptive/index.html>`_ for more details of how Kaptive works, tutorials, and citations.
+This module will run the `Kaptive <https://github.com/klebgenomics/kaptive>`_ v3 tool to identify capsule (K) and O antigen loci based on the *K. oxytoca* species complex `database <https://github.com/klebgenomics/KoSC-surface-antigen-loci>`_ described in this `paper <https://doi.org/10.64898/2026.07.16.739023>`_.
+See the `Kaptive documentation <https://klebgenomics.github.io/Kaptive/index.html>`_ for more details of how Kaptive works, tutorials, and citations.

 Parameters